4d/docs/docs/FormObjects/properties_DataSource.md

 	*	Boolean
 	*	For collection/entity selection list boxes, Null or unsupported types are displayed as empty strings.

-	When using collections or entity selections, you will usually declare the element property or entity attribute associated to a column within an expression containing **This**. **This** is a dedicated 4D command that returns a reference to the currently processed element (see the [This](https://doc.4d.com/4Dv17R6/4D/17-R6/This.301-4310806.en.html) command description).
+When using collections or entity selections, you will usually declare the element property or entity attribute associated to a column within an expression containing **This**. `This` is a dedicated 4D command that returns a reference to the currently processed element (see the [This](https://doc.4d.com/4Dv17R6/4D/17-R6/This.301-4310806.en.html) command description).
 For example, you can use **This.\<propertyPath>** where and **\<propertyPath>** is the path of a property in the collection or an entity attribute path to access the current value of each element/entity.

 If you use a collection of scalar values, 4D will create an object for each collection element with a single property (named "value"), filled with the element value.
 In this case, you will use **This.value** as expression.

-	In any cases, you can define the expression using the 4D Formula Editor by clicking on the [...] button in the Property List.

-	If a non-assignable expression is used (*e.g.* *[Person]FirstName+" "+[Person]LastName*), the column is never enterable even if the **Enterable** option is checked.
+If a [non-assignable expression](Concepts/quick-tour.md#expressions) is used (*e.g. [Person]FirstName+" "+[Person]LastName*), the column is never enterable even if the [Enterable](properties_Entry.md#enterable) property is enabled.

-	If a field, a variable, or an assignable expression (*e.g. Person.lastName*) is used, the column can be enterable or not depending on the **Enterable** option.
+If a field, a variable, or an assignable expression (*e.g. Person.lastName*) is used, the column can be enterable or not depending on the [Enterable](properties_Entry.md#enterable) property.

-	In Design mode, the data source type is displayed in the first row of the column.
-For example, *[Table1]MyFld*.
-If the defined expression is not correct, the column of the list box will display an error message in Application mode.

 #### JSON Grammar